Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-11.md

   - Per person amount
 - These values should update as you change the values

+### Stretch Challenges

+If you've got the tip calculator working try these stretch goals.

+- Use CSS to style the tip calculator
+- Format the Bill with a decimal
+- Create an input for the tip amount that calculates the tip percent

 <!-- .slide: data-background="#087CB8" -->
 ## [**10m**] BREAK